mHemaAP/emlov4_kubernetes/README.md

 # mlops_kubernetes
-This is the repository which contains the MLOps Kubernetes assignment work
+This is the repository which contains all the MLOps Kubernetes assignment work.
+This repo contains separatae folders with different assignments/tasks for Kubernetes.